shelsgit/NYSED_Data_ELA_Reading/README.md

 - 'R_Scripts_MakeReports' folder, with each R file

 ### Reading Reports (R Output - HTML or .pdf):
-- One folder per Report Report (with sammple output reports)
+- One folder per Reading Report type (with sammple output reports)